openGemini/openGemini/README.md

 This section mainly contains the following:

-- How to compile openGemini source codes
+- How to compile openGemini source code
 - How to run openGemini

 ### Compiling environment information